When is Amazon Prime Day 2021? Here's everything we know so far | CNN Underscored

 Amazon Prime Day typically happens over the summer, though last year’s event was delayed until October due to the pandemic.
-If you’re wondering what that means for the retailer’s biggest sale event this year, you’re not alone.
+If you’re wondering what that means for the retailer’s biggest sale event this year, the wait is over: Amazon just announced that Prime Day will be held this year on Monday, June 21 and Tuesday, June 22.
 Of course, it’s never too early to start preparing — and writing up your wish list for the big sale.

-Read on for what we know about Prime Day 2021 so far, and everything you can do now to make sure you’re ready when prices finally drop.

 What is Prime Day?